Testing Process

 • Answering questions about themselves

-Parents are typically asked to leave the office during testing and return at a later time to pick their child up.
+In most cases parents leave the office during testing and return at the end to pick their child up.
+Most children actually preform better without their parent present.

 How to Prepare